Trletina/tf_lite_test/README.md

-# How to Run TensorFlow Lite Models on Windows
+# To Run TensorFlow Lite Models on Windows
 This guide shows how to set up a TensorFlow Lite Runtime environment on a Windows PC.
 We'll use [Anaconda](https://www.anaconda.com/) to create a Python environment to install the TFLite Runtime in.
 It's easy!

 ## Step 1.
 Download and Install Anaconda